rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-21.md

 This month the [Rust Foundation] was announced, and major tech companies including Microsoft, Google, Amazon, and Facebook have hired prominent Rust compiler developers.

-Rust programmers are in great demand.
-Check out our "careers" section this month, and the extended [job board] on the website.
-Kraken, the popular cryptocurrency exchange, posted [a blog about how much they love Rust][krblog], then immediately posted a bazillion job openings.
+Kraken, the popular cryptocurrency exchange, posted [a blog about how much they love Rust][krblog], then immediately posted a bazillion job openings, which we have added to the existing bazillaion job openings in the "careers" section below, and the [job board] on the website.

 [Rust Foundation]: https://foundation.rust-lang.org/posts/2021-02-08-hello-world/
 [krblog]: https://blog.kraken.com/post/7964/oxidizing-kraken/